DevAryX/infra-monitor/README.md

 The temporary runner SSH rule is removed afterwards.

+The jobs form a dependency chain, so deployment cannot start unless every earlier validation and integration stage succeeds.

+Deploying the workflow commit SHA prevents a race where `main` changes after validation and the server accidentally receives code that was never tested by that run.

+An SSH connection succeeding is not treated as a successful deployment by itself.
+The remote deployment script rebuilds the stack and runs `monitoring_health_check.sh`.
+Its exit status returns to GitHub Actions and gates the final job.

+The health gate verifies the one-shot application result, service reachability, Prometheus configuration and readiness, scrape targets, custom metrics and Grafana database health.
+A failed service therefore produces a failed deployment rather than a misleading green workflow.

 ---

 # EC2 Bootstrap

 A fresh EC2 instance does not require manual application preparation.

+Bootstrapping is split into two layers.

+`terraform/user_data.sh.tftpl` is the small first-boot launcher.
+It installs the minimum dependencies, obtains the repository and verifies the planned `bootstrap.sh` checksum.

+`terraform/bootstrap.sh` contains the larger, version-controlled host configuration process.
+It handles operating-system packages, the firewall, pinned Docker tooling, runtime files, credentials, Docker Compose deployment, IAM verification and monitoring health.

+This separation keeps EC2 user data small while allowing the main bootstrap logic to be reviewed and versioned normally.
+The SHA256 check also binds the executed bootstrap to the content expected by Terraform; if the repository contains a different bootstrap, first boot stops instead of executing unverified instructions.

 Terraform renders a small user-data launcher that: